Choosing the Right Endpoint

 - API Endpoints: Full parameter reference

-- Scrape a Dynamic Website: Step-by-step browser task guide
+- Scrape a Dynamic Website: Step-by-step browser request guide

 - Quick Start: Your first request in 30 seconds